 - Flatten each piece of dough on the counter (flour it lightly if needed) and shape them into baguettes.
 I like to make them shorter and thicker.

-- Put them on an oven sheet pan sprinkled with polenta or oatmeal on the bottom, and dust the bread pieces with a little flour.
-Cover and let stand for 40 minutes.
+- Put them on an oven sheet pan lightly sprinkled with flour, polenta or oatmeal on the bottom, and dust the bread pieces with a bit of flour.
+Cover with a clean kitchen towel and let stand for 40 minutes.

-- When the 40 minutes are almost over, put the roasting pan on the bottom of the oven and carefully fill it halfway with hot water.
-Close the oven door.
-This creates steam that is great for forming that crackly crust.
+- When the 40 minutes are almost over, put the roasting pan on the bottom rack of the oven and carefully fill it halfway with hot water.
+Close the oven door quickly.
+This creates steam that is great for developing oven spring that gives the dough a rapid burst of rise at the beginning, and helps to form a crackly crust.

 - Make 3 cuts or slits to each loaf with a lame (find where to buy it online in the Notes below) or a very sharp kitchen knife, and immediately put it in the oven.